Shen Zemin: Early life

-In 1912, he entered Zhejiang No. 3 Middle School in Huzhou.
-From 1916 to 1919, he attended school in Nanjing with Zhang Wentian, who became another member of the 28 Bolsheviks.
+From 1916 to 1919, Shen Zemin attended school in Nanjing with Zhang Wentian, who became another member of the 28 Bolsheviks.
 He taught at the left-wing Shanghai University, and married his student Zhang Qinqiu in 1924.
 In late 1925 and early 1926, Shen and Zhang went to the Soviet Union to attend Moscow Sun Yat-sen University.
 In Moscow, they had a daughter, who they left behind when they returned to China in 1930.
-In January 1931, at Jinzhai County, Anhui Province, Shen Zemin was made a Communist Party of China Party Secretary for the border region of Hubei, Henan and Anhui Provinces.
+In January 1931, at Jinzhai County, Anhui Province, Shen Zemin was made a Chinese Communist Party Committee Secretary for the Eyuwan Soviet.
 He died there of a lung ailment two years later.